-You can map XVM volumes to devices and to targets on RAID controllers using the output from the xvm command, the EZ Fibre utility, and the device entries in the filesystem.
+You can map XVM volumes to devices and to targets on RAID controllers using the output from the xvm command, and the device entries in the filesystem.

 You can use the xvm command to display the device names.
-For example:
+For example (line breaks added here for readability):